DROID-W: DROID-SLAM in the Wild¶

 TL;DR¶

-This paper proposes DROID-W, which introduces uncertainty estimation into differentiable Bundle Adjustment (Uncertainty-aware BA), combined with a DINOv2-feature-driven dynamic uncertainty update mechanism and monocular depth regularization, enabling robust camera pose estimation and scene reconstruction for DROID-SLAM in highly dynamic in-the-wild scenarios at approximately 10 FPS in real time.
+Ours proposes DROID-W, which introduces Uncertainty-aware Bundle Adjustment (UBA) combined with a DINOv2 feature-driven dynamic uncertainty update mechanism and monocular depth regularization.
+This enables DROID-SLAM to achieve robust camera pose estimation and scene reconstruction in highly dynamic in-the-wild scenarios, running in real-time at approximately 10 FPS.

 Background & Motivation¶

-Visual SLAM (Simultaneous Localization and Mapping) is a core technology for robotics, AR/VR, and autonomous driving, with the goal of simultaneously estimating camera poses and constructing the 3D structure of a scene from continuous video frames.
+Visual SLAM (Simultaneous Localization and Mapping) is a core technology for robotics, AR/VR, and autonomous driving, aiming to simultaneously estimate camera poses and reconstruct 3D scene structures from consecutive video frames.

-DROID-SLAM is one of the current state-of-the-art deep learning SLAM systems, whose core strength lies in its differentiable Dense Bundle Adjustment (DBA) layer, which achieves excellent accuracy through end-to-end training.
-However, DROID-SLAM and nearly all classical SLAM methods are built upon a critical assumption:
+As one of the state-of-the-art deep learning SLAM systems, DROID-SLAM's core advantage lies in its differentiable Dense Bundle Adjustment (DBA) layer, achieving excellent accuracy through end-to-end training.
+However, DROID-SLAM and almost all classical SLAM methods are built upon a critical assumption:

-The Static World Assumption: all observable points in the scene are static across different time frames, and their 3D positions do not change over time.
+Static World Assumption: All observable points in the scene are static between different time frames, and their 3D positions do not change over time.

-This assumption is severely violated in real-world in-the-wild scenarios:
+This assumption is severely violated in real "in-the-wild" scenarios:

-- Pedestrians and vehicles: large numbers of moving objects in urban scenes break geometric consistency.
+- Pedestrians and Vehicles: Large numbers of moving objects in urban scenes destroy geometric consistency.

-- Wind-blown foliage and flowing water: non-rigid motion is ubiquitous in natural environments.
+- Swaying Leaves and Flowing Water: Non-rigid motion is ubiquitous in natural environments.

-- YouTube videos: internet videos are filled with various dynamic elements that traditional SLAM cannot handle.
+- YouTube Videos: Internet videos are full of various dynamic elements that traditional SLAM cannot handle.

-Existing methods for handling dynamic scenes fall into two main categories:
+Existing methods for dealing with dynamic scenes are mainly divided into two categories:

-- Semantic segmentation-based methods: detect and mask object categories likely to move (e.g., pedestrians, vehicles) in advance, but rely on predefined dynamic category priors and cannot handle unexpectedly moving objects.
+- Methods Based on Semantic Segmentation: Pre-detect and mask categories that are "likely to move" (e.g., pedestrians, vehicles).
+However, these rely on predefined dynamic category priors and cannot handle objects moving unexpectedly.

-Core motivation: Can BA be made to adaptively reduce the influence of dynamic regions without relying on predefined dynamic priors?
-The authors observe that if a per-pixel uncertainty weight can be assigned—high uncertainty for dynamic regions and low uncertainty for static regions—the BA optimization will naturally "ignore" the contributions of dynamic pixels.
+Design Motivation: Can BA adaptively reduce the influence of dynamic regions without relying on predefined dynamic priors?
+The authors observe that if an uncertainty weight can be assigned to each pixel—high uncertainty for dynamic regions and low uncertainty for static regions—the BA optimization process will naturally "ignore" the contribution of dynamic pixels.

 Core Problem¶

-- Dynamic objects violate the static world assumption, causing large numbers of outliers in the reprojection residuals of dynamic regions within BA, severely disrupting pose estimation.
+- Dynamic objects violate the static world assumption, leading to a large number of outliers in the reprojection residuals of BA, which seriously interferes with pose estimation.

 - Predefined semantic priors cannot cover all dynamic categories, and "potentially moving categories" are not always in motion.

-- Neural implicit methods can handle dynamic scenes but have prohibitive computational costs that prevent real-time deployment.
+- While neural implicit methods can handle dynamic scenes, their computational cost is too high for real-time deployment.

 Method¶